Detroit Michigan Cannabis Dispensaries — Motor City Guide

 Downtown Detroit

 Old Detroit through vintage decor, classic cocktails, and occasional live piano.
-The laid-back blues ambiance is something you won't find in tourism brochures.
+The laid-back energy is something you won't find in tourism brochures.
 A genuine local institution that also does exceptional coffee.

 Folk